eesmer/DebianDC/Documentation/architecture/networking.md

 - Static configuration is isolated in a dedicated file
 - The main interface file contains only `interfaces.d/*`

+This separation ensures that DebianDC settings are not mixed with distribution defaults or legacy configurations.

 ### 5. DNS Persistence Strategy
 Instead of writing the `/etc/resolv.conf` file once and assuming persistence, DebianDC dynamically rebuilds the DNS configuration.

 The strategy is as follows:
 - DNS servers are defined alongside the static interface configuration
 - DNS is reapplied every time the interface enters the UP state
-- The last entry written always takes precedence.
+- The last configuration is always valid
+- Thus, DebianDC becomes the configuration that updates DNS settings last

 ---